-- Administration of two doses of SUTAB (24 tablets) are required for a complete preparation for colonoscopy.
-Twelve (12) tablets are equivalent to one dose. - Water must be consumed with each dose of SUTAB and additonal water must be consumed after each dose. - If preparation-related symptoms occur (e.g. nausea, bloating, cramping), to pause or slow the rate of drinking the additional water until symptoms diminish. - Not to take other laxatives while they are taking SUTAB. - Not to drink milk or eat or drink anything colored red or purple. - Not to drink alcohol • - Not to take oral medications within one hour of starting each dose of SUTAB. . - If taking tetracycline or fluoroquinolone antibiotics, iron, digoxin, chlorpromazine, or penicillamine, take these • medications at least 2 hours before and not less than 6 hours after administration of each dose of SUTAB. - To complete all SUTAB tablets and required water at least two hours prior to colonoscopy. - To contact their healthcare provider if they develop significant vomiting or signs of dehydration after taking SUTAB or if they experience cardiac arrhythmias or seizures [see Warnings and Precautions (5.1, 5.2, 5.3)].
+Administration of two doses of SUTAB (24 tablets) are required for a complete preparation for colonoscopy.

+- SUTAB is supplied as two bottles each containing 12 tablets.
+Twelve (12) tablets are equivalent to one dose.
+Each SUTAB bottle contains a desiccant.
+Remove and discard the desiccant from both bottles of SUTAB the - evening prior to the colonoscopy [see Dosage and Administration (2.2)].
+Must consume water with each dose of SUTAB and an additional 32 ounces of water after each dose. - After breakfast, only clear liquids may be consumed until after the colonoscopy.
+Examples of clear liquids are coffee or tea (no cream or non-dairy creamer), fruit juices (without pulp), gelatin desserts (no fruit or topping), water, chicken broth, clear soda (such as ginger ale). - If preparation-related symptoms occur (e.g., nausea, bloating, cramping), pause or slow the rate of drinking the additional water until symptoms diminish. - Do not take other laxatives while they are taking SUTAB.
+Do not drink milk or eat or drink anything colored red or purple. - Do not drink alcohol - Administer oral medications at least one hour before starting each dose of SUTAB.
+If taking tetracycline or fluoroquinolone antibiotics, iron, digoxin, chlorpromazine, or penicillamine, take these - medications at least 2 hours before and not less than 6 hours after administration of each dose of SUTAB. - Complete all SUTAB tablets and required water at least two hours prior to colonoscopy Contact their healthcare provider if they develop significant vomiting or signs of dehydration after taking SUTAB or if they experience cardiac arrhythmias or seizures [see Warnings and Precautions (5.1, 5.2, 5.3)]. - Seek immediate medical care should signs or symptoms of a hypersensitivity reaction occur [see Warnings and Precautions (5.7)]

-Manufactured by: Braintree Laboratories, Inc. 270 Centre Street Holbrook, MA 02343
+Braintree Laboratories, Inc. 270 Centre Street Holbrook, MA 02343 Please see www.sebelapharma.com for patent information